danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 Would we charge the same amount to attendees as a regular meeting?

+Lou Berger sent the following suggestions to the list related to registration fees:

+1. Remote audio feed and jabber participation should continue to be unpaid and unregistered as now
+2. Access to session audio and video recordings should continue to be published as now, without fee or registration
+3. Remote video/audio -  registration should be per individual participant (i.e., anyone that speaks/presents) perhaps having hubs include some number of participants.
+4. Non-registered/anonymous video (meetecho) listeners should be allowed, but their mic/text input should be disabled.

 ### Sponsorships

 How do sponsorships work with a completely virtual meeting?
 Would